 This section is where your six-minute time increments will be useful to quickly calculate how many hours you’ve worked.
-Instead of putting 6 minutes worked, using a time increment chart will let you input numbers like 0.2 or even just 2 for easy calculation later.
+Instead of writing 6 minutes worked, use a time increment chart to input numbers like 0.2 or even just 2 for easy calculation later.

 The task description is where you input details of the tasks you’ve worked on.
-This can range from meetings to research, dedicated casework, travel time, etc.
+This can range from meetings, to research, dedicated casework, travel time, and more.

 Case or client name

 Having this section is important for organizing tasks according to cases and clients.
 Often, attorney timesheet templates will have this section combined with the task description, but that can get confusing quickly.
 It’s best to have a separate section where you can organize tasks under a case or client.

 You may charge a different fee depending on the case,—noting this within your timesheet template will help with calculating billable hours down the line.

 There is no right or wrong cadence for an attorney timesheet template.
 The most important thing is that the template works for your law firm and that you stay consistent.
 Whether you choose to record your time weekly, bi-weekly, or monthly depends on what kind of tasks you’re working on and how often you bill clients.
 A good rule of thumb is to have your billing cadence should match your time tracking cadence.

 Below are some links to examples of attorney timesheets and template samples.